-The different conversations that took place in pieces during the course of action shows a lot about the perception of people on the issues and their attitude towards each other.
+The different conversations that took place in pieces during the course of action show a lot about the perception of people on the issues and their attitudes towards each other.
 We see a hypocritical and firm attitude which exists in Mrs Croft’s tone when the narrator reaches her place for the first time.
-He got to know that belonging to a high standard place was very important to her, such as Harvard or Tech.
-The biases and greatness of Americans to be the first to step on the moon, consider it as impossibly splendid and unattainable.
-For the first time she becomes mild when she gets eight dollars in an envelope from the narrator.
+He got to know that belonging to a high-standard place was very important to her, such as Harvard or Tech.
+The biases and greatness of Americans to be the first to step on the moon consider it as impossibly splendid and unattainable.
+For the first time, she becomes mild when she gets eight dollars in an envelope from the narrator.
 Her orthodox ways become visible when she objects to a man and a lady talking privately without a chaperone.
 Her traditional ways are quite visible by keeping in mind the fact that she had already crossed a century.
 The path followed by the people in the western world is in contrast to ours when we see Helen, Mrs Croft’s daughter, being indifferent towards the meals and health of her mother.
-Her normal tone when she states – “She might have slipped” would disturb the readers.
-Even with the variations in opinions, norms and perceptions, the relationship between the American widow and the narrator is worth appreciation.
+Her normal tone when she states – “She might have slipped,” would disturb the readers.
+Even with the variations in opinions, norms and perceptions, the relationship between the American widow and the narrator deserves appreciation.

 4. There are many instances of gentle humour in the story.
 Point out some of these and state how this contributes to the interest of the narration.

-Some instances of gentle humour which contributed to the interest of narration were:
+Some instances of gentle humour which contributed to the interest in narration were:

-1. When the old lady, Mrs Croft conveyed with delight and disbelief after meeting the narrator’s wife Mala – She is a perfect lady.
-The laugh shared by the couple at this moment was important although it was quite subtle.
+1. When the old lady, Mrs Croft, conveyed with delight and disbelief after meeting the narrator’s wife Mala that she is a perfect lady, the laugh shared by the couple at this moment was important, although it was quite subtle.

-2. The old woman repeatedly asks everyday – “A flag on the moon!
-Isn’t that splendid?” and the force with which the author answered – “Splendid!”
+2. The old woman repeatedly asks every day – “A flag on the moon!
+Isn’t that splendid?” and the force with which the author answers – “Splendid!”

 3. In the story, there was a point when Mrs Croft expressed that she did not accept the physical closeness between a female and a male.
 She thought that it was improper for a male and a female who are not married to each other to hold a conversation privately without a chaperone!
 The situation which was portrayed here seemed amusing.